Scomar82/7-Days-Modlets/README.md

     - already known books have a red open book to identify them easier
   - If something is missing, don't hesitate to write a comment.
 I will see what i can do.

   - Ver.
+2.4:
+  	  - added a second teleport scroll to crafting, found in the “Unique” category.
+With this you can teleport back to your first active landclaim.
+  - Ver.
 2.35a:
 	  - Improved descriptions of quest books and adjusted their quest rewards.
   - Ver.
 2.35: